Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Question 4: The CISO mandates the removal of the corporate VPN within 6 months in favor of a Zero Trust architecture.
 The infrastructure team proposes shutting down the VPN next weekend and routing all traffic through a newly installed Identity-Aware Proxy (IAP) to force adoption.
 Why is this approach likely to fail, and what sequence of steps should be taken instead?

-Instead, the migration must be incremental and run in parallel.
-First, you must establish a strong identity foundation (SSO, MFA, device MDM).
+This “rip and replace” approach is highly likely to fail and cause a massive business disruption because it assumes all applications and access patterns are immediately compatible with the IAP.
+Without a strong identity foundation already in place, users will be locked out of critical services, leading to shadow IT workarounds and halted productivity.
+Instead, the migration must be incremental and run in parallel to ensure continuous access.
+First, you must establish a strong identity foundation including SSO, MFA, and device MDM.
 Second, deploy the IAP alongside the existing VPN without disrupting current workflows.
-Third, incrementally migrate applications starting with low-risk internal tools (like Grafana or Backstage) to test the IAP, before moving to production Kubernetes access.
+Third, incrementally migrate applications starting with low-risk internal tools before moving to production Kubernetes access.
 You must monitor access patterns over 3-6 months to ensure all legitimate traffic has shifted to the IAP before finally decommissioning the VPN.
-Rushing the VPN shutdown is the most common failure mode in Zero Trust migrations.

 Question 5: A security auditor reviews your cluster and notices you are using Istio Authorization Policies to restrict traffic between services, but you have no Kubernetes Network Policies.
 They flag this as a vulnerability.
 Why would they require both if Istio already controls access?

-You need both for defense in depth.
-Network Policies prevent unauthorized network connections from being established at all — even if Istio is misconfigured or the sidecar is bypassed.
-Istio Authorization Policies provide fine-grained control that Network Policies cannot: allowing GET but denying DELETE, or allowing /api/v1/payments but denying /api/v1/admin.
-Network Policies are the coarse guard at the door; Istio policies are the fine-grained access control inside the room.
+Network Policies operate at Layer 3/4 (IP addresses and ports) and are enforced by the CNI plugin, meaning they work without a service mesh to control which pods can establish TCP/UDP connections.
+Istio Authorization Policies operate at Layer 7 (HTTP methods, paths, headers, service identities) and require the Istio sidecar proxy to control what requests are allowed within an established connection.
+You need both for defense in depth because Network Policies prevent unauthorized network connections from being established at all, even if Istio is misconfigured or the sidecar is bypassed.
+Istio Authorization Policies provide fine-grained control that Network Policies cannot, such as allowing GET but denying DELETE.
+Network Policies act as the coarse guard at the door, while Istio policies provide the fine-grained access control inside the room.

 Question 6: An engineer argues that implementing mTLS in your Istio service mesh makes Network Policies unnecessary because "mTLS already verifies identity and encrypts traffic."
 Why is this assertion dangerous in a Zero Trust environment?